Can a Cat Be Trained to Come When Called?

 3. Phasing out the treats

-You are going to see how your cat starts internalizing looking at you when you say their name.
+You are going to see how your cat starts internalizing looking at you when it hears you say their name.
 When that happens, start phasing out the treats.

-You don't need to reward your cat every time they look at you, but it's good to reward every now and then to keep the expectation of the treat strong, at least for a few months.
+You don't need to food reward your cat every time they look at you, but it's good to reward the behavior every now and then to keep the expectation of the tasty treat strong, at least for a few months.

 How To Teach a Cat to Come When Called

-To teach your cat to come when you call them I like separating the "name" command (Look at You) from the "come here" command (Come to You).
+To training your cat to come when she's called I like separating the "name" command (Look at You) from the "come here" command (Come to You).

-You will call your cat's name to get their attention and once they look at you, you say "Come Here" and tap two times on the floor.
+Start the training session by call your cat's name to get their attention and once they look at you, you say the verbal cue: "Come Here" (or "here kitty" you alway can decide your verbal cue) and tap two times on the floor.
 Right after tapping, drop a treat in the area where you double tapped.

 After a bit, after tapping two times, your cat will understand that after that noise-gesture, a treat magically falls in front of them.
-This knowledge will keep them coming to you when you double tap a surface.
+This knowledge will keep your cat immediately coming to you when you double tap a surface.

-As your cat gets comfortable with the command, you can phase out the treats.
+As your cat gets comfortable with the come command, you can phase out the food rewards.

 Why Do Cats Choose to Not Come When Called